Internet Sales Copywriting Tips

 Your product is a representation of your expertise.
 It’s a way to communicate who you are and what you can do.

 Your product description should be an easy-to-read list of benefits and features.
-Don’t talk about your products or what they do.
+Please don’t talk about your products or what they do.
 Talk about how your product solves a problem.

 And while it’s true that some products can be described with features, for the most part, people don’t buy products because of the features.
 They buy them because of the benefits.